Home Compare ESS vs INVH

 Essex Property Trust vs Invitation Homes: Which Stock Looks Stronger in 2026?

 Essex Property Trust leads structurally, with profitability as the clearest single gap between the two profiles.
-Invitation Homes still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Invitation Homes does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup broadly confirms the structural lead — Essex Property Trust holds the more constructive position.
 That puts structure and market broadly in agreement — Essex Property Trust's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-The comparison is mainly decided in profitability, with the rest of the profile carrying less weight.
-Essex Property Trust, Inc. leads by 8 points on the overall comparison score.
+Most of the separation is still concentrated in profitability.
+Essex Property Trust, Inc. leads by 15 points on the overall comparison score.

 INDUSTRY COMPARISON